Dream Fighter: Synopsis

 The music video opens with the group member's standing in front of a black backdrop.
-The camera zooms to Perfume member, Nocci, as all three members start dancing to the song.
+The camera zooms to Perfume member, Nocchi, as all three members start dancing to the song.
 As the camera begins zooming out and in, with videos shots of different parts of the members, Perfume members Kashiyuka and A-Chan stand up and dance together.
 As the introduction chorus finishes, the girls evaporate into CGI bubbles.
 The bubbles flow off screen, which then intercepts into the group members dancing, and repeats after each shot of the bubbles forming.
 A-Chan is seen singing in a small room, with coloured lights projecting against her.
 Nocchi is then seen in the same room, by herself, with coloured lighting projected onto her; this then repeats with Kashiyuka.
 During the second chorus, the bubbles become bigger and are placed behind and above the group.
 Throughout the entire video, it has the group dancing to the song, whilst the bubbles are moving behind, in front, up top, or at the bottom of the group.
 Inter cut scenes with the girls individually in the small room are included.